Domains

 • Web: all the information needed to activate the web server and to to make the domain accessible from any browser.
 It includes the option to install Wordpress in an automated way.

-• Permissions: to grant read/write permissions to an account, normally the person in charge of the web application.
+• Permissions: to grant read/write permissions to an account, normally the person in charge of the development/maintenance of the web application.

 • E-mail: activation and configuration of the e-mail server